Uplift Universe: Uplift

-Uplift as a Positive Concept
+Uplift as a positive concept

-Brin himself has noted that other authors (including HG Wells in The Island of Doctor Moreau) have covered the idea of uplifting animals, but in these examples the uplift was a Frankensteinian negative concept, with the animals becoming monsters.
-These novels in contrast portrayed the dark side of uplift, the dangers of scientist playing god.
-In Brin's work, the same concept is used in a positive way, to bring humans closer to animals, which he sees as an endgame.
+Brin himself has noted that other authors, such as Wells, have covered the idea of uplifting animals, but in these examples the uplift was a Frankenstein-like negative concept, with the animals becoming monsters, portraying the dark side of uplift and the dangers of scientists playing god.
+In Brin's works, the same concept is used positively to bring humans closer to animals, which he sees as an endgame.